-Soleil Ho has been working in the restaurant industry for more than a decade, having done everything from waiting tables to washing dishes to working as an executive chef.
+Soleil Ho, co-founder of the podcast, is currently the restaurant critic for the San Francisco Chronicle.
+She has been working in the restaurant industry for more than a decade, having done everything from waiting tables to washing dishes to working as an executive chef.
 Somehow, she managed to pursue a career in nonfiction writing, publishing numerous literary essays and running Quaint, a semi-notorious feminist literary magazine.

 She graduated from Grinnell College and thought getting an MFA from the University of New Orleans would be cool.
 She managed to attend the New York State Summer Writers Institute and sneak into AWP 2015 events before the siren song of burnt fingers and ticket printers pulled her back into the restaurant world.